 When choosing a primary care doctor, many people want to understand the difference between an internal medicine doctor and a family medicine doctor.
-Both are general practitioners rather than specialists, and both are considered primary care doctors.
+Both are considered primary care doctors and have training in several subspecialties.
 Both treat adults, and both can (in some cases) treat children.
-They also both have training in several subspecialties.

 So what’s the difference?
 And more importantly, which type of doctor is right for you?

 Internal medicine doctors, also called internists, care primarily for adults.
 Some internists also see children, but to do this, they must have dual training in both internal medicine and pediatrics.

 Internal medicine doctors specialize in diagnosis, treatment, and prevention of disease in their adult patients.
 They are trained to offer care for a wide variety of health conditions and to counsel their patients on prevention and overall wellness.

 Internists must complete a three-year residency before they begin practicing internal medicine, and some take additional training in a subspecialty, such as neurology, endocrinology, oncology, psychiatry, dermatology, cardiology, geriatrics or rheumatology.

 Family medicine doctors care for people of all ages – from infants through the elderly.
 The care they offer encompasses four branches of medicine:

 - adolescent medicine

 Family medicine doctors often care for the same patients throughout their lives, and in many cases, they care for multiple generations of family members at the same time.